π― Quick Answer: Cursor Pricing in 2026

 What's the difference between Cursor Pro and Pro+?

-How does Cursor's credit system work?
+How does Cursor's usage-based pricing work?

 Is Cursor better than GitHub Copilot?